Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Geometric Phases in the Presence of Electromagnetic and Gravitational Fields

-Interestingly, even if $B^g_\mu$ is constant (e.g. at a fixed local inertial frame) but nonzero, if $\vec{p}$ is varying --- at least changing direction due to whatever reason, e.g., the presence of constant magnetic field which however does not produce any geometry phase, $\Phi_g$ survives, as seen from the last term in Eq. (\ref{dirge2}).
-The contribution from first term of Eq. (\ref{dirge2}) adds up to $\Phi_g$ if $B^g_\mu$ varies.
-Hence, while in electromagnetic fields the magnetic potential and hence field has to be varying, in gravitational field even the constant (but nonzero) gravitational potential still would produce geometric/Berry phase.
+The first term in the curly bracket of Equation~(\ref{dirge4}) is the magnetic-equivalent contribution from gravitational field.
+Interestingly, even if $B^g_\mu$ is constant but non-zero, but $\vec{p}$ is varying---at least changing direction due to whatever reason, e.g.,~the presence of constant magnetic field which however does not produce any geometric phase---$\Phi_g$ survives, as~seen from the last term in Equation~(\ref{dirge4}).
+The~contribution from the first term in Equation~(\ref{dirge4}) adds up to $\Phi_g$ if $B^g_\mu$ varies (i.e., potential varies but field need not necessarily vary) and that from the second last term if $\nabla\times \vec{B}^g$ varies.
+Hence,~while~in electromagnetic fields the magnetic potential and hence field has to be varying, in~gravitational field even the constant (but non-zero) gravitational potential (and also constant gravitational field) still would produce geometric/Berry~phase.

-Figure \ref{grave} represents the energy splitting given by Eq. (\ref{dirge2}).
-Here the splittings are different than those in electromagnetic case.
-Both the splittings are involved with the interaction between the spin and background gravitational fields.
-Hence, the gravitational ``Zeeman-effect" appears to be different than the conventional electromagnetic Zeeman-effect.
-Nevertheless, the total energy of the system of particles remains conserved in electromagnetic and gravitational cases both (which indeed should be in the time-independent spacetime).
-Also, in the local inertial frame, at a given epoch if the process is considered in expanding universe, gravitational potential $B^g_\mu$ appears to be constant acting as a background effect.
+Figure~\ref{grave} represents the energy splitting given by Equation~(\ref{dirge4}), which was already introduced briefly by one of us~\cite{bookmy,khushbooBM} {{(note, however, a~typo in the notation of the first splitting in those works).}} Here, the splittings are different to those in electromagnetic case.
+The total splittings are involved with the interaction between the spin, background gravitational potential and gravitational field.
+Hence, the~gravitational ``Zeeman-effect'' appears to be different to the conventional electromagnetic Zeeman-effect.
+While the electromagnetic Zeeman-effect and geometric phase depend on the underlying magnetic field only, their gravitational counter-parts in general involve both gravitational potential and field.
+Therefore, gravitational effects reveal an Aharonov-Bohm type effect in addition to Berry-like phase.
+Nevertheless, the~total energy of the system of particles remains conserved in both electromagnetic and gravitational cases (which indeed should be in the time-independent spacetime).
+Also, in the local inertial frame, at~a given epoch if the process is considered in expanding universe, gravitational potential $B^g_\mu$ appears to be constant, acting as a background~effect.